Interurban Trail (King County): Interurban Trail South

 The Interurban Trail South is a partially paved 14 mi recreational trail open for non-motorized use.
-It connects Tukwila to Pacific, and the towns of Kent, Auburn, and Algona along the way.
-As of 2023, the cities of Edgewood and Milton completed and opened paved segments of the Interurban trail but were not yet connected to the main segment from Tukwila to Pacific.
-Additionally, the City of Fife has a short segment now under construction.
-When the construction is completed to close the gaps in Pacific, Edgewood, and Milton, the trail will extend from Tukwila to Fife.
+It connects from Tukwila to Pacific, and the cities of Kent, Auburn, and Algona along the way.
+As of 2023, the cities of Edgewood, Milton, and Fife completed and opened paved segments of the Interurban trail but are not yet connected to the main segment from Tukwila to Pacific.
+When the construction is completed to close the gaps in Edgewood, and Milton, the trail will extend from Tukwila to Fife.
+Additionally, the segment in the City of Fife will connect to the "spuyaləpabš Trail" (the Lushootseed name for the Puyallup people) currently under development by WSDOT that will connect from Tacoma to Puyallup.

 The trail occupies an abandoned Puget Sound Electric Railway corridor and connects to the Green River Trail.

-In addition to the main line of the Interurban trail between Tukwila and Fife the Interurban Trail South will connect to the planned northerly extension of the Foothills Trail through Puyallup and Sumner.
+In addition to the main line of the Interurban trail between Tukwila and Fife, the Interurban Trail South will connect to the planned northerly extension of the Foothills Trail through Puyallup and Sumner.
 When that connection is completed, a continuous trail will extend south through Pacific, across the county line into Sumner and Puyallup where it will connect with the existing Pierce County Foothills Trail to South Prairie and the planned extension of the Foothills trail to Buckley and Enumclaw.